Chart Color Schemes

 Employment performance in Mascot exceeds national averages across key labour market indicators

-Health care & social assistance was under-represented at 8.9% compared to Greater Sydney's 14.1%.
-There were 1.4 workers per resident as of the Census, indicating Mascot functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, labour force levels decreased by 1.7% and employment declined by 2.1%, causing unemployment to rise by 0.3 percentage points.
-By comparison, Greater Sydney recorded employment growth of 2.1%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mascot's employment mix suggests local employment should increase by 6.7% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes not accounting for localised population projections.
+The area functions as an employment hub, hosting more jobs than residents and attracting workers from surrounding areas, with a ratio of 1.4 workers per resident at the Census.
+Over the 12 months to December 2025, labour force levels decreased by 0.5% while employment declined by 0.9%, causing the unemployment rate to rise by 0.4 percentage points.
+By comparison, Greater Sydney recorded employment growth of 2.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Mascot's local employment should increase by 6.7% over five years and 13.4% over ten years, based on industry-specific projections applied to Mascot's employment mix.

 Frequently Asked Questions - Employment